justabriar/mfos-commit-boundary/README.md

 # MFOS (Mirror Field Operating System)

 Commit-boundary enforcement layer for AI-assisted decision systems.

 MFOS introduces a control point between suggestion and irreversible action.
-It ensures that no decision becomes real without being explicitly validated, owned, and recorded.
+No decision becomes real without being explicitly validated, owned, and recorded.

+---

+## What this is

+A working outbound enforcement service that sits between AI output and execution.

+Flow:

+Preflight → Commit → Audit

 ---